aprilxblack/di-workshop-09-files/README.md

 Have your program calculate and print the total cost of the shopping basket.

 The opposite of parsing - turning structured data back into a string - doesn’t really have a name.
-JavaScript (and a few other languages) use `stringify`.
+JavaScript (and a few other languages) use `stringify`. (lol it sounds like Harry Potter spell)

 This code will convert a JavaScript object into a JSON string: